-BIO 229 Plant Taxonomy
+BIO 229 Plant Systematics

-An introduction to the identification, classification and evolution of vascular plants.
-Primary emphasis is on the angiosperms and conifers. considered include the history of taxonomy, plant life cycles, taxonomically important anatomical and morphological features of plants, classification systems, and characteristics of selected plant families.
+An introduction to the identification, classification and evolution of vascular and non-vascular plants and lichens.
+Topics considered include the history of taxonomy, plant life cycles, taxonomically important anatomical and morphological features of plants, classification systems, characteristics of selected plant families and methods of phylogenetic inference.
 Lecture and field work place approximately equal emphasis on knowledge of the local flora and recognition of important plant families.
-Laboratory work includes methods of specimen preparation, identification and mounting, and organization and maintenance of an herbarium.
+Laboratory work includes methods of specimen preparation, identification and mounting and organization maintenance of an herbarium and methods of phylogenetic inference.
 Lecture 2 hours, laboratory 4 hours.
 Prerequisite: BIO 117 and BIO 119, or permission of instructor.
 Offered fall semesters of odd-numbered years.
 4 Cr